Nemocas/AbstractAlgebra.jl/docs/src/map.md

 Any two compatible maps in AbstractAlgebra can be composed and any composition can be applied.

-In order to facilitate this, the Generic module provides a type `CompositeMap{D, C}`, which contains two maps `map1` and `map2`, corresponding to the two maps to be applied in a composition, in the order they should be applied.
+In order to facilitate this, the Generic module provides a type `Generic.CompositeMap{D, C}`, which contains two maps `map1` and `map2`, corresponding to the two maps to be applied in a composition, in the order they should be applied.

 To construct a composition map from two existing maps, we have the following function: